Understanding resume parsing isn’t all that complicated, especially if you’ve been in the recruitment space for a while.

 Consider using machine learning in other automation strategies as well.
 If you pay attention to proper image annotation and provide the right data, your AI model can easily learn and complete various tasks for you.

-There are a lot of free resume parsing software out there in the market, but the best bet would be to opt for a free trial of an ATS that provides the functionality of a CV parser in it.
+There are a lot of free resume parsing tools out there in the market, but the best bet would be to opt for a free trial of an ATS that provides the functionality of a CV parser in it.

 2. Efficient data entry & reduced margin of error